-FitchRatings, Moody's Investors Service, Inc. and Standard & Poor's Ratings Services have assigned ratings of AAA, Aa2, and AA, respectively on the Bonds.
-Such ratings, if obtained, will be printed on the cover of the final Official Statement.
-They will reflect only the rating agencies' respective views and will be subject to revision or withdrawal, which could affect the market price of the Bonds.
+FitchRatings, Moody's Investors Service, Inc. and Standard & Poor's Ratings Services have assigned ratings of AA-, Aa3, and AA, respectively, on the Bonds.
+Such ratings reflect only the rating agencies' respective views and are subject to revision or withdrawal, which could affect the market price of the Bonds.